 Although this may seem obvious, it is important to back up your files to an external backup medium before attempting a dual-boot installation (or any other hard drive manipulation), in case your hard drive becomes corrupted during the process.
 External hard drives, USB flash drives, and multiple DVDs or CDs are all useful for this purpose.
 Some computer manufacturers that pre-install Windows provide a Windows recovery/re-installation CD or DVD with the computer.
 However, many companies no longer ship a physical disc but instead create a hidden partition on the hard drive in which the recovery-disk information is stored.

 Happily, Ubuntu is completely free to aquire.
 You can download Ubuntu and burn it yourself, but if that sounds like too much work you can request Ubuntu send you a Ubuntu Live CD for free.
 That’s right: you’ll get a CD in the mail, completely free of charge.
 There’s seriously no reason to not look into this, so let’s see some of the uses Ubuntu has for those who never intend to install it.

 In the following examples, input and output are distinguished by the presence or absence of prompts (>>> and ...): to repeat the example, you must type everything after the prompt, when the prompt appears; lines that do not begin with a prompt are output from the interpreter.

 Note that a secondary prompt on a line by itself in an example means you must type a blank line; this is used to end a multi-line command.
 Many of the examples in this manual, even those entered at the interactive prompt, include comments.
 Comments in Python start with the hash character, #, and extend to the end of the physical line.
 Tips for Linux Explorers.
 Learning the shell.

 Well, let me tell you a story.
 Not long ago we had a problem where I used to work.
 There was a shared drive on one of our file servers that kept getting full.
 Why Python?
 My first look at Python was an accident, and I didn't much like what I saw at the time.

 It was early 1997, and Mark Lutz's book Programming Python from O'Reilly & Associates had recently come out.
 O'Reilly books occasionally land on my doorstep, selected from among the new releases by some mysterious benefactor inside the organization using a random process I've given up trying to understand.
 One of them was Programming Python.
 I found this somewhat interesting, as I collect computer languages.
 I know over two dozen general-purpose languages, write compilers and interpreters for fun, and have designed any number of special-purpose languages and markup formalisms myself.

 Accordingly, the book doesn't focus so much on "what" as on "why", showing the connection between Unix philosophy and practice through case studies in widely available open-source software.
+If you're using Opera 5, be aware that it has problems rendering some of the HTML in the browseable version linked above.
+Revisions for the first print edition are now closed.
+Instructions for reviewers are here.
 How To Become A Hacker.
 Copyright © 2001 Eric S. Raymond As editor of the Jargon File and author of a few other well-known documents of similar nature, I often get email requests from enthusiastic network newbies asking (in effect) "how can I learn to be a wizardly hacker? ".
 Back in 1996 I noticed that there didn't seem to be any other FAQs or web documents that addressed this vital question, so I started this one.